 My name is Anthony Smith and I was sentenced to 40 years in state prison.
 After serving 18 years I was granted releif by the Third Distirct Court of Appeals to a de novo resentencing hearing.
 At resentencing the Honorable Judge Veronica Diaz felt that I was a changed man and gave me another chance at freedom.
 I thank God for the favor that He gave me, and I will use this second chance to help empower other's in the struggle and help build a platform to those who are still fighting for their freedom everyday in this unjust system because I know how bad they need it ..
 FREED THE HARD WAY !
 And never forgetting where I came from.

 As of Today , the Florida Department of Corrections housed 95,000 Prisoners in its 148 prisons and another supervised 115,141 offenders as part of its community supervision programs throughout the state.
 Most Florida Prisoner's must serve a minimum of 85% of their sentences before they are released.
 Prisoner's released in November 2017, served an average of 86% of their sentences.Within 3 years of release, 49.7% of inmates either had an arrest that resulted in a conviction with a disposition of a prison sentence or was returned to prison without a new conviction because they violated a technical condition of their release, as did 55.1% of Prisoner's within 5 years of release.

-We like to change that from personal experience and the cry of many in prisoned we know that due to, the stress of the daily life.
-A lot of inmates due there time alone waiting on a card, letter, pictures from friend or Families.
-We like to facilitate you by assisting you with keeping in contact with friends and family members throughout the state of Florida.
+We like to change that from personal experience and the cry of many in prisoned, we know that due to the stress of the daily life, A lot of Prisoners due there time alone waiting on a Card, Letter, or Pictures from Friends or Families.
+We like to facilitate the Community by assisting you with keeping in contact with Loved One's incarcerated throughout the state of Florida.